Quantum Science: The Past, Present, and Future

 Register for Café Sci

-The event is FREE to attend, but preregistration is required !
+The event is FREE to attend, but preregistration is required opens in a new window!
 Carnegie Science Center would like to continue to offer programs like Café Sci, Women in STEM, and others.
 Please consider making a donation when you register.
 Once you sign up, you’ll get an email confirmation.
-Have a question for Lance?
+Have a question for William Phillips?
 You’ll be able to type your questions in the Q&A section during the presentation!

 We want to hear from you!